•

 Rants

 For several months I’ve been plagued by a mystery: someone has been tampering with my garbage cans.
 I know what you are thinking: so what — and why do I care.
 I’m sympathetic.
-I would have said the same thing even just two years ago to someone yammering like I am now. […]
+I would have said the same thing even just two years ago to someone yammering like I am now.
+However, now these […]

 Monday, January 14th, 2008 at 11:05 pm